Skip to Main Content

 Disability

 Disability can take many forms, physical, intellectual, developmental.
-Disability can be associated with mental illness or traumatic brain injury.
-The list is not exhaustive, but it shows that the nature of the disability may affect the needs of the disabled individual.
-Legal issues can arise in a number of ways as well.
+Certainly the nature of the disability may affect the needs of the disabled individual.
+Legal issues can arise in a number of ways.
 An individual with disabilities may need long-term care, special education accommodations, or access through assistive technologies.
 A disabled individual may be facing discrimination in employment or public housing.
 The legal issues are numerous.

 These resources may be of help: